chids04/slowify/README.md

 # Slowify
-Get songs from a specified Spotify playlist URL and create a slowed and reverbed version of the songs in a Youtube Playlist.
+Get songs from a specified Spotify playlist URL and create a slowed and reverbed version of the songs that will be added to an already exisiting Youtube playlist.

 ## Prequesites
 Install these using pip